CouncilofLorien/counciloflorien.github.io/docs/cards/W/watcher-in-the-water.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > Animal.
 Each character in the company faces one strike.
-May also be played at Moria.   "'...the arms were all guided by one purpose.
-Something has crept, or has been driven out of dark waters under the mountains'"_ ***---LotRII***
+May also be played at Moria.   “‘...the arms were all guided by one purpose.
+Something has crept, or has been driven out of dark waters under the mountains’”_ ***---LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【8/&ndash;】</div>